 At Fribourg University, both French and German language and literature studies are possible at native language level.
 This situation is unique in Switzerland for academic bilingualism.
 The French and German: Bilingualism and Cultural Exchange study programme combines this particular offer with the option of consolidating skills in the respective foreign language in the first year, with a view to graduates being part of the common bilingual environment.
 Through cross-disciplinary cooperation with the French and German as a foreign language study programmes, which are unique in Switzerland, access to foreign language didactics and lessons on fostering exchanges between both languages and cultures are offered at the same time.
-Given that between 40% and 50% of lessons are given in the foreign language, the resulting BA degree bears the additional distinction of «Bilingual curriculum».
+Given that between 40% and 50% of lessons are given in the foreign language, the resulting bachelor's degree bears the additional distinction of «Bilingual curriculum, French/German».

 This course is essentially aimed at students who grew up with either language or culture and who wish to consolidate their language, literary and cultural knowledge in the foreign or second language.
 Native speakers from both language areas work together, thus enabling them to gain further knowledge of the other language and literature.
 In addition, students on this programme benefit from the bilingual environment of the University and the city.
 Fribourg provides the optimal conditions for language acquisition and for discussions through the interlingual and intercultural exchanges between both linguistic and cultural areas.

 The University of Fribourg offers a convenient framework for lectures and studies.
 In addition to the acquisition of a wide range of basic knowledge, students work in small groups, making direct exchanges with lecturers possible.